For questions about VA Educational Benefits contact the VA at 1-888-442-4551

 - Apply for Admission to UMKC

-- If you are using Chapter 30, Chapter 1606, or Reserve Educational Assistance Program (REAP, Ch.
-1607) you must verify your enrollment at the end of each month via WAVE (Web Automated Verification of Enrollment).
+- If you are using Ch.
+30 or Ch.
+1606, you must verify your enrollment at the end of each month via WAVE (Web Automated Verification of Enrollment).

 The VA requires that only degree applicable courses are certified for GI Bill benefits.
 Classes that are not degree applicable cannot be certified.
-Students utilizing GI Bill benefits at UMKC are required to fill out and submit an enrollment data form to the VA Certifying Official each semester they wish to utilize GI Bill benefits.
+Students utilizing GI Bill benefits at UMKC are required to fill out and submit an Enrollment Data Form (EDF) to the VA Certifying Official each semester they wish to utilize GI Bill benefits.

 - Enroll in classes